Skin biopsy

 Make an appointment for a biopsy at the K+31 clinic

-To sign up for a skin biopsy in our clinic, fill out application on the website.
+To make an appointment for a skin biopsy in our clinic, fill out the application on the website.
 Please include your full name and contact phone number.

 Please note that online registration is available to a limited number of specialists.